MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Experiments

 \section{Experiments}

+De novo crystal generation serves as the first step of the material discovery pipeline.
 In our experimental evaluation, we aim to highlight the importance of the model’s capability to modify the number of atoms during the generative process.
-The proposed approach is a combination of the DiffCSP model \citet{jiao2024crystalstructurepredictionjoint} with the proposed mirage infusion technique (see Section~\ref{sec:method}).
+The proposed approach is a combination of the DiffCSP model \citet{jiao2023crystal} with the proposed mirage infusion technique (see Section~\ref{sec:method}).
 To isolate the effect of this technique, we retain an identical neural network architecture, thereby minimizing confounding variables.

-However, it should be noted that the proposed model incurs higher computational costs, attributable to the increased average number of atoms per generated crystal.
-Additionally, mirage infusion necessitates a greater number of optimization iterations to attain optimal performance.
-All experiments are conducted using the MP-20 dataset \citep{10.1063/1.4812323}, and results are assessed using various versions of the S.U.N. metric (see Section~\ref{sec:metrics}).
-Other experimental details are provided in Appendix~\ref{sup:exp-details}.